sbabic/swupdate/doc/source/mongoose.rst

 Mongoose is a daemon mode of SWUpdate that provides a web server, web interface and web application.

-Mongoose supports two different web interface versions although the first version is deprecated and should not be used.
-The second version uses a WebSocket for the asynchronous communication between web server and web application, allows a visualization of image update processes, restarts the system via a post update command and automatically reloads the web page after a restart or connection lost.

 The web application in ``web-app`` uses the `Node.js`_ package manager and `gulp`_ as build tool.
 It depends on `Bootstrap 4`_, `Font Awesome 5`_ and `Dropzone.js`_.